 And, you know, work, school, baby prep, etc.

 The last two nights, I’ve gone home and done absolutely nothing, because that’s all I’ve had the energy to do.
 I’m hoping when I get home tonight, I’ll be feeling a little more motivated to hang some shelves or fold some baby clothes or something.
 There are things that need to be done and I’m just struggling.
-I’m stressed up to the very top of my skull in multiple things right now and I’m kind of disappointed in the way I’ve been handling it.
+I’m stressed up to the very top of my skull in multiple things right now and I’m kind of disappointed in the way I’ve been handling it, people have suggested me to take CBD, apparently it can help alleviate all of my stress symptoms plus help me focus, and I’m thinking I may give it a try since I’ve been starting to have some anxiety as well .
 I don’t expect to be a pro or anything, but there’s only so much Sims Freeplay I play before I start wearing sweatpants to work.

 I was going to write a wedding post today, but then something else came up.